naufan17/toko-play-api/README.md

 - config/: This folder holds configuration files for the application, such as database connection setup or environment variables.
 - controllers/: This folder contains controller modules that handle business logic for different routes.
 Controllers interact with models and return responses to the client.
 - models/: This folder holds the Mongoose models that define the structure of your MongoDB collections and interact with the database.
+- middleware/: This folder protect routes from incoming request with authentication using JWT token.
 - routes/: This folder includes route definition modules.
 Each route module handles specific endpoints and connects them to corresponding controller functions.
 - database/: This folder contains data sample of collection in mongodb database.
 Data in the form of json can be imported into collections.
 - node_modules/: This folder contains the installed Node.js packages (dependencies) from npm.